spekkio-bot/spekkio-POC/README.md

 You can also navigate to `src/` and directly build / run the app there.

+### `./run.sh t`, `./run.sh test`

+This will run all unit tests, print your test results on the console, and open a test coverage report on your browser.

 ### `./run.sh d`, `./run.sh deploy`

 You can deploy the app to AWS Lambda with `./deploy.sh` - in a nutshell, this script will first build your app to `bin/`, then deploy your executable app to AWS if it built successfully.